CognitiveScale/cortex-enterprise/README.md

   - **CognitiveScale Marketplace**: https://marketplace.<base_domain>
   - **Cortex CLI**: https://api.<base_domain>

-## Set up ./kube/config to view cluster through Kubernetes dashboard"
+## Set up ./kube/config to view cluster through Kubernetes dashboard

 1. From your local teminal remove all lines from the .kube/config OR move the file to another name to back it up.
 2. Login to Azure portal in your terminal (will direct you to web  browser to login)